Jacek Dybiński

 He is an Academic Member of the European Corporate Governance Institute (ECGI), Associate Researcher of the European Banking Institute (EBI), and a Fellow of the European Law Institute (ELI).

 He is a member of the national editorial board of the European Company Case Law Journal.
-He serves as a peer-reviewer for leading European scientific legal journals: European Business Organization Law Review (EBOR), European Company and Financial Law Review (ECFR), Law and Financial Markets Review, Goettingen Journal of International Law (GoJIL), Polish journals: Transformacje Prawa Prywatnego (TPP), Monitor Prawniczy (MoP), Internetowy Kwartalnik Antymonopolowy i Regulacyjny (iKAR), Internetowy Przegląd Prawniczy TBSP UJ, and monographs (C.H.
+He serves as a peer-reviewer for leading European scientific legal journals: European Business Organization Law Review (EBOR), European Company and Financial Law Review (ECFR), Law and Financial Markets Review, Securities Regulation Law Journal, Goettingen Journal of International Law (GoJIL), Polish journals: Transformacje Prawa Prywatnego (TPP), Monitor Prawniczy (MoP), Internetowy Kwartalnik Antymonopolowy i Regulacyjny (iKAR), Internetowy Przegląd Prawniczy TBSP UJ, and monographs (C.H.
 Beck).

-Jacek studied and researched at Yale Law School, Harvard Law School, Max Planck Institute for Comparative and International Private Law (Hamburg), Tilburg University and Max Planck Institute for Procedural Law in Luxembourg.
-Before joining the University of Warsaw, he was an Assistant Professor at the Chair of Private Commercial Law of the Jagiellonian University in Krakow and a Senior Research Fellow at the Max Plack Institute for Procedural Law in Luxembourg.
+He studied and researched at Yale Law School, Harvard Law School, Max Planck Institute for Comparative and International Private Law (Hamburg), Tilburg University and Max Planck Institute for Procedural Law in Luxembourg.
+Before joining the University of Warsaw, he was an Assistant Professor at the Chair of Private Commercial Law of the Jagiellonian University in Krakow and a Senior Research Fellow at the Max Planck Institute for Procedural Law in Luxembourg.

-He serves pro bono in several associations and is involved in academic think tanks, e.g. as a reviewer for the Polish-American Fulbright Commission and a board member at the Global Enforcement in Financial Industry and Capital Markets Verein (GEFI), a registered Swiss association.
+He serves pro bono in several associations and is involved in academic think tanks, e.g. as a reviewer for the Polish-American Fulbright Commission and a board member at the Global Enforcement in Financial Industry and Capital Markets (GEFI), a registered Swiss association.

 He is an advocate with the Warsaw Bar Association.